Taking an Inside Look: Pet X-rays & Diagnostics

 Ultrasound & Pet X-rays

-These are two of the most commonly used forms of diagnostic imaging in veterinary medicine.
-With an ultrasound exam, a two-dimensional image of the internal organs is produced in real time using the echoes of sound waves.
+X-rays and ultrasound are two of the most commonly used forms of diagnostic imaging in veterinary medicine.
+With an ultrasound exam, we produce a two-dimensional image of the internal organs in real time using the echoes of sound waves.
 We can examine any organ in the body, including the heart.
-X-rays are similar to ultrasound in that they also allow for a safe, non-invasive internal examination, but instead use radiation to create the image.
+X-rays are similar to ultrasound in that they also allow for a safe, non-invasive internal examination.
+Yet, instead of sound waves, they use radiation to create the image.
 The main difference, however, is that ultrasound is excellent for visualizing organs (soft tissue) and X-rays are more helpful for visualizing bones.

-Some of the conditions that can be assessed/diagnosed with ultrasound and/or X-ray technology include:
+Some of the conditions that we assess/diagnose with ultrasound and/or X-ray technology include:

 - Foreign bodies

 - Cysts and tumors